|Overall Rating||Not for us|

 Approximate Weight: Felt normal to touch on the heavy side of normal

 Turn Initiation: All I can say is very weird.
-We all felt that the edges inside were fighting the edges on the outside and wanted to turn differently.
+Every time we turned the edges fought one another.
+You would turn left and it felt like the board was trying to turn you right throughout the turn.
 All of us wanted the inside edges completely dulled out because we felt like they were not only catching but fighting the outside edges on a turn.
 I felt this on short to wide radius turns.
 Here is a vid showing how it works with Stephen acting like a 6’4″ Nelly Furtado…

 If this was my board I would have gone straight to a shop and filed out the inside edges until they were round from tip to tail and left the outside edges the way they were.
 That way they wouldn’t catch or fight the turn as they did here.